 Again, this may not solve the problem, but combined with other efforts, a rain garden will allow for a diverse planting opportunity and encourage water to trickle into our reservoirs preventing unnecessary runoff into our sewer systems.
 Rain gardens are perfect for a Chicago landscape if you have an existing low spot on your property and water relocation is not cost-effective.

 Most towns require a swale between properties when permitting new construction homes.
 This allows cities to manage water movement and direct water toward retention ponds or city drains.
 If you live in an older home, built without modern grading plans many times we can redirect water away from the trouble area with a simple swale.

 5. French Drain

 Now we are starting to get involved here.
-This requires a massive property excavation with a large quantity of soil being extracted and hauled off site.
-A city approved container or a system of open cell blocks with perforated pipe is set below grade and installed with a permeable gravel system to collect roof and/or property runoff underground.
+This requires a massive property excavation with a large quantity of soil extracted and hauled off-site.
+A city-approved container or a system of open cell blocks with perforated pipe is set below grade and installed with a permeable gravel system to collect roof and/or property runoff underground.
 This is a great way to minimize the impact on your neighbors and feed our area aquifers.

 7. Dry Creek Bed

+Another idea on our list of backyard drainage solutions is to create a dry creek bed.
 This is a way to redirect water with a swale and/or French drain covered in decorative stone.
-By using varying rock styles and sizes and strategically placing plants along a meandering dry creek, we are able to manage water during high run off periods and add a unique feature to the landscape.
+By using varying rock styles and sizes and strategically placing plants along a meandering dry creek, we can manage water during high run-off periods and add a unique feature to the landscape.

 8. Connect to the City Sewer System

-Many towns have cost sharing programs where they help offset the cost of water mitigation if the water issue is impacting multiple properties.
+Many towns have cost-sharing programs that help offset the cost of water mitigation if the water issue is impacting multiple properties.
 Connecting personal downspouts and sump pumps into the city system requires cooperation and approval from the city and should only be done by approved vendors like American Gardens.